JoyOfJavaScript/joj/README.md

 You should see around 100 unit tests passing.

 #### Running an individual test
-The Joy of JavaScript teaches some a few non-standard, future features.
+The Joy of JavaScript teaches a few non-standard, future features.
 Hence, to run an individual chapter listing test file, you must first transpile the code with Babel.
 In `chapter-listings` , run `npm run build`.
 This will transpile all files into `_babel` directory.
 To run a test, execute `npm run test ./_babel/src/ch05/[listing-number].spec.mjs`